wubbl0rz/FiatChamp/README.md

 Connect your FIAT (uconnect) car to Home Assistant.
 Needs a car with uconnect services enabled and valid fiat account.

 I have created this addon for my own car (new Fiat Icon 500e) and its the only one i can test it with.
-This addon is work in progress so expect some bugs. 😅
+Work in progress so expect some bugs. 😅

 Example dashboard using sensors and entities provided by this addon: